rakkasjs/rakkas-realworld/readme.md

 **End-to-end tests** use `cypress` and they test the common interaction scenarios.
 They are located in the `cypress` directory.

 ### Porting to other database systems
 Thanks to Prisma, **Rakkas RealWorld** is known to be able to run on MySQL/MariaDB or PostgreSQL as well as on SQLite.
 Just follow these steps:

 1. Change the `provider` in the file `prisma/schema.prisma` to `mysql` or `postgresql`.
 2. Remove the `prisma/migrations` directory and its contents.
 3. Change the `DATABASE_URL` environment variable to a [connection URL](https://www.prisma.io/docs/reference/database-reference/connection-urls) for the target database.
 4. Recreate the initial migration with `npx prisma migrate dev`.
 5. Run the [tests](#testing) to make sure everything works fine.

+See the older [SQLite branch](https://github.com/rakkasjs/rakkas-realworld/tree/sqlite) for an example of how to port to SQLite.

 Porting to MongoDB or SQL Server should be similarly straightforward but it hasn't been tested.